 How do children to learn about healthy eating?
-A) books and stories B) examples set by adult caregivers C) exposure to healthy foods D) discussion with adults E) All of the above
+A) books and stories B) examples set by adults C) exposure to healthy foods D) discussion and freedom to explore E) All of the above

 Why is calcium an important nutrient for children?
-Name 3 food sources for calcium Iron deficiency anemia can lower a child's resistance to illness and slow down recovery time True / False Name 3 healthy proteins When was the last time you sanitized any of the following: 1= today 2= this week 3=this month 4=oops, I better do that!
+Name 3 food sources for calcium Iron deficiency anemia can lower a child's resistance to illness and slow down recovery time True / False Name 3 healthy meat alternates When was the last time you sanitized any of the following: 1= today 2= this week 3=this month 4=oops, I better do that!
 Can opener chair backs/seats door knobs on kitchen or bath front door knob stair rails light switches table legs soap containers faucet handles Are infant formulas or cereals without iron fortification creditable on the food program?
-YES / NO Common symptoms of over-consumption of vitamin C could be Nausea, diarrhea, and abdominal cramps YES / NO 100% juice may be a substitute for whole foods up to times per week.
-What fresh fruits do you have on hand in your kitchen right now?
-Are "home canned" fruits or vegetables creditable on the food program YES / NO Will a "picky eater" starve himself rather than eat foods served?
+YES / NO Common symptoms of over-consumption of vitamin C could be Nausea, diarrhea, and abdominal cramps YES / NO Which fresh fruits do you have on hand in your kitchen right now?
+Are "home canned" fruits or vegetables creditable on the food program YES / NO Will a "picky eater" starve himself?
 YES / NO If a child refuses to eat the foods prepared at your meal or snack, you are obligated to prepare other foods the child finds more agreeable.
-TRUE / FALSE Salt should be added to dishes prepared for your children?
+TRUE / FALSE Salt should be added to dishes prepared for children?
 NEVER SOMETIMES ONCE PER DAY If you serve blueberry pancakes, are there enough blueberries to make an adequate serving for a 3-5 year old at breakfast?
-YES / NO Milk must be age appropriate and non-flavored True / False All lunches and suppers must include at least 1 full serving of vegetables True / False Cereals served on the program must not contain more than 6 8 10 grams of sugar per ounce.
-The color of fresh foods can be an indicator of the nutrients inside.
-True / False page 4
+YES / NO How much would you need per child?
+1 / 4 c 1 / 2 c 1 / 2 c 1 / 2 c Milk must be 1% or fat-free for children over 2 and non-flavored True / False All lunches and suppers must include at least 1 full serving of vegetables True / False Cereals served on the program must not contain more than 6 8 10 grams of sugar per ounce.
+The color of fresh foods can be an indicator of the nutrients inside True / False Which cereal is creditable?
+Honey Nut Cheerios Honey Bunches of Oats